Monday, February 10, 2025

 For the young adults in our Launchpad program, discerning what vocational skills they are interested in pursuing is not an easy thing!
 Of course there are careers that interest them, but these don't always line up with their strengths and abilities.
 Eighteen year old YG has been pondering this question over the past months, and he has recently decided to try and improve his skills making "hua mo" 花馍 in the hopes that this might open doors to full time employment for him in the future.

 What is hua mo 花馍, exactly?
 We're glad you asked!
 Steamed buns are a popular food in China, and hua mo are very intricately shaped and decorated steamed buns.
 These can be made to represent flowers, dragons, birds, fish, people and other objects.
-They are a specialty usually found in north China's Shanxi province, where YG lives.
+They are a specialty usually found in north China's, especially in Shanxi province - where YG lives.
 They are especially popular at Chinese New Year and other traditional feasts and holidays.

 YG began learning the art of making hua mo when he was still living in the orphanage.
 Because he is dependent on his wheelchair for mobility, it was one of the few vocational training programs that he could participate in.
 Here he shows us how he makes a very simple hua mo design - a rose.